 For example, if you’re looking to build a website centered around blog posts, pre-made templates and tools are built for that.

 There are several different ways you can go about looking for the perfect Squarespace template: by telling Squarespace what you’re looking for, by browsing by category, or by looking through their entire library.

 While you may be able to find a hidden gem by searching Squarespace’s extensive library, don’t forget that most of your time will likely be spent reviewing your template and making it unique, not choosing it.

 When choosing your template, it’s best to search for one that fits your products more than the “look” you’re searching for.
-You can review all of the little aspects, like fonts and colors, later on, but might be stuck with tools you don’t need if you choose a template on looks alone.
+Later on, you can review all of the little aspects, like fonts and colors, but might be stuck with tools you don’t need if you choose a template on looks alone.

 However, if you do make a mistake, remember that you can change your template at any time.
 You can even download and apply two templates simultaneously if you can’t make up your mind between a few.

-It’s true that Squarespace offers some incredibly professional-looking templates that are ready-to-use, but we wouldn’t recommend using a stock template on your website.
+Squarespace indeed offers some incredibly professional-looking templates that are ready to use, but we wouldn’t recommend using a stock template on your website.

 Part of this is because, as we mentioned earlier, anyone can download a stock template – someone else could well be using the same theme as you, making your website (and product) less memorable.

 Additionally, while Squarespace’s templates are great starting points, especially for very young businesses and their websites, they’re designed to be customized further.